terraform-ibm-modules/terraform-ibm-satellite/examples/satellite-vmware/README.md

 Other input information can be found in [variables.tf](variables.tf).

 ## Networking configuration
 This section details what is needed in a [VMware Solutions Shared environment on IBM Cloud](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_overview) environment.
-[The Satellite documentation](https://cloud.ibm.com/docs/satellite?topic=satellite-getting-started), can be consulted for more details about what is generally needed.
+[The Satellite documentation](https://cloud.ibm.com/docs/satellite?topic=satellite-getting-started) can be consulted for more details about what is generally needed when setting up an IBM Cloud Satellite environment.

-Before attempting to run the example, the following must be created in the virtual data center:
+Before attempting to run the example, the following **must** be created in the virtual data center:
 - A routed VDC network
 - An edge gateway, configured with **Distributed Routing** enabled.
 This network should also be **configured with DHCP**.
 Add a DHCP pool with IP addresses from the previously created VDC network, and **enable DHCP**.